pythonai200425/pages/15-pandas-data.md

-# Pandas Lesson 4 – Duplicates, Missing Data, and Joins (Easy Tutorial)
+# Pandas Lesson 4 – Duplicates, Missing Data

 Welcome!
 This friendly tutorial mirrors the style of your previous lesson and walks through **duplicates**, **missing data**, and **merging DataFrames** in Pandas.
 Every section explains the *why/where* and shows a small, runnable example you can paste into a notebook.